Brendow21/CS412-NP-Complete-Project/augment_apprx/README.md

 ## Class 11/20:
 Worked on implementing the Max-3SAT reduction to independent set.
 I have got it working, but I just want to make sure that my logic is correct, so I still need to do some more testing.
+- NOTE: after looking over the textbook again, I think I may want to change the way I am interpretting MaxIndSet.
+In the textbook it mentions comparing the size of the largest independent set to the number of clauses.
+I will possibly be adding some more code for these comparisons